42Box/versioning/.github/ISSUE_TEMPLATE/✨-register-a-web-service.md

 ---
-name: Register a Web Service
+name: "✨ Register a Web Service"
-about: Register your web service or a web service you recommend.
+about: "✨ Register your web service or a web service you recommend."
 title: "✨ Feat: $WEBSERVICE_NAME"
 labels: ''
 assignees: chanhihi